Edgeworth expansion and large deviations for the coefficients of products of positive random matrices

-\begin{proof} We only give a sketch of the proof.
-In the same way as in the proof of Proposition \ref{spectra gap Q su 01}, one can use Lemma \ref{Lem-R-sit-DF-ineq} and the theorem of Ionescu-Tulcea and Marinescu to show that the operator $R_{s,it}$ is quasi-compact.
-Then, following the proof of \cite[Proposition 3.7]{XGL19b}, one can show that $\rho(R_{s,it}) < 1$ for any fixed $s \in J$ and $t \in T$.
-Finally, we obtain the desired assertion by using the strategy in \cite[Proposition 3.10]{XGL19b}. \end{proof}
+\begin{proof} We provide only a sketch of the proof.
+Similarly to the approach used in the proof of Proposition \ref{spectra gap Q su 01}, one can apply Lemma \ref{Lem-R-sit-DF-ineq} along with the theorem of Ionescu-Tulcea and Marinescu to demonstrate that the operator $R_{s,it}$ is quasi-compact.
+Subsequently, by following the argument in \cite[Proposition 3.7]{XGL19b}, one can show that $\rho(R_{s,it}) < 1$ for any fixed $s \in J$ and $t \in T$.
+Finally, the desired result is obtained using the strategy outlined in \cite[Proposition 3.10]{XGL19b}. \end{proof}

-For brevity, we denote $R_{it} = R_{0, it}$, where $R_{0,it}$ is defined by \eqref{def R tu 01}.
-The following result gives the spectral gap properties of $R_{it}$ and a third-order expansion for the eigenvalue $\lambda_{it}$ as $t \to 0$, under the third moment condition.
-Recall that $m_3$ is defined by \eqref{Def-m3}.